I See!

 🔍 Jesus chose to combine His saliva with another source, water from the Pool, to heal.
 Perhaps in our culture today, God touches our broken places and then requires that we include doctors, rehab facilities, counselors, trusted friends, pastors, etc to complete His miracles.
 It’s ok to pray AND enlist the help of others.

-For the first time in his life, the man was able to say something he never considered a possibility.
+For the first time, the man was able to say something he never considered a possibility.
 “I see.”
 When we trust God to do the impossible in our lives, we get to say things we could never have even imagined.
 The song from our mouth changes to one of praise and adoration.

 Beautiful!
-Everyone witnessing this spectacular miracle must surely be singing “Hallelujah.”
+Everyone witnessing this spectacular miracle must surely have sung “Hallelujah.”
 Oh, but wait, once again Jesus healed on a Sabbath.
 The Sabbath is holy.
 Untouchable.
 No labor permitted.
 So the crowd became divided.
 Was He of God or not?

-The Pharisees rejected the evidence right in front of them.
+The Pharisees rejected the evidence.
 They had already made up their minds.
-And whenever we do that, our pride takes over and refuses us the opportunity to see clearly and grow.
+And whenever we do that, our pride takes over and refuses us the opportunity to see clearly, learn and grow.
 The Pharisees seemed to prefer their spiritual blindness.
-And I wonder…people I know who refuse to believe that Jesus is who He says He is…could it be because they made up their minds and don’t want to admit they are wrong?
+I sometimes wonder if those who adamantly refuse to believe Jesus is who He says He is do so because they made up their minds and don’t want to admit they are wrong.
 Could they actually prefer spiritual blindness over trusting Jesus?
-Hmmm…

 Thoughts to ponder: